Yeovil Show

 The Yeovil Show is an agricultural show held at the Yeovil Showground, Yeovil, Somerset, England.

 History

 The show was last held in 1966.

 The show made a comeback in the summer of 2016 after a break of 50 years.
 The event was organised by the Yeovil Agricultural Society, and reopened during a weekend in July 2016.
 After running for three years, the show was cancelled in 2019 due to the sale of Aldon Park (now part of Yeovil Country Park).

+In 2017, the show was in the news after eleven 20kg blocks of cheddar cheese were stolen overnight, including the block that had won Best in Show.
+Most of the cheese was returned.

 Showground

 The Yeovil Showground is used for events throughout the year.